Computer literacy: United States

+In the mid 1960s, Dick Raymond was keenly interested in innovative methods in education, so he established the Portola Institute in Menlo Park (in Silicon Valley).
+Raymond surmised computers could nurture progress in the education field.
+Computer-applications specialist Bob Albrecht established a computers division in the Institute.
+Among Portola's numerous offshoots was Bob Albrecht’s Community Computer Center, established in 1974.; Albrecht personally introduced computers to school-age children, and discovered a way to teach them to write code.
+As well, in the early 1970s, the Portola Institute provided some funds to support the Homebrew Computer Club.

 In 1978, the National Science Foundation put out a call to educate young people in computer programming.
 To introduce students to computing, the U.S. government, private foundations and universities combined to fund and staff summer programs for high school students.

 Students in the United States are introduced to tablet computers in preschool or kindergarten.
 Tablet computers are preferred for their small size and touchscreens.
 The touch user interface of a tablet computer is more accessible to the under-developed motor skills of young children.
 Early childhood educators use student-centered instruction to guide young students through various activities on the tablet computer.
 This typically includes Internet browsing and the use of applications, familiarizing the young student with a basic level of computer proficiency.

 A concern raised within this topic of discussion is that primary and secondary education teachers are often not equipped with the skills to teach basic computer literacy.

 In the United States job market, computer illiteracy severely limits employment options.
-Non-profit organizations such as Per Scholas attempt to reduce the divide by offering free and low-cost computers to children and their families in under-served communities in South Bronx, New York, Miami, Florida, and in Columbus, Ohio.
+Non-profit organizations such as Per Scholas attempt to reduce the divide by offering free and low-cost computers to children and their families in under-served communities in South Bronx, New York, Miami, FL, and in Columbus, OH.

-Worldwide Computer Literacy Rates
+Worldwide computer literacy rates

-Computer literacy world averages, as determined by The World Economic Forum found that the OECD countries are not as computer literate as one would expect since 25% of individuals do not know how to use a computer, at least 45% rate poorly, and only 30% rate as moderately to strongly computer literate.
+In 2020, world averages in computer literacy, as determined by the World Economic Forum, revealed that the OECD countries were not as computer literate as one would expect.
+About a quarter of individuals did not know how to use a computer.
+At least 45% were rated poorly, and only 30% were rated as moderately to strongly computer literate.